-University of Florida Health: Designing the Nation’s First 4 Green Globes-Certified Hospital
+University of Florida Health: Designing the Nation’s First Four Green Globes-Certified Hospital

-Reviewed and verified by a qualified third-party, scores are tallied against a 1,000-point scale, with 85% representing the threshold for a 4 Green Globes certification.
-To date, only 77 projects in the US have achieved a four Green Globes certification: 53 existing buildings, 21 new construction projects and three sustainable interiors.
-The new hospital is among the largest and most complex in this elite group of buildings.
+Reviewed and verified by a qualified third-party, scores are tallied against a 1,000-point scale, with 85 percent representing the threshold for a Four Green Globes certification.
+To date, only 77 projects in the United States have achieved a Four Green Globes certification, including:

-How did the University of Florida Health’s Heart Vascular & Neuromedicine Hospital achieve their 4 Green Globes?
+How did University of Florida Health’s Heart, Vascular and Neuromedicine Hospital achieve its Four Green Globes rating?

 Resources and Materials

-While healthcare projects, especially in-patient hospitals, are energy-, water- and material-intensive, the hospital demonstrates the value of sustainable strategy development for clients and design teams who are able to embrace the challenge.
-At Affiliated Engineers, rising to meet challenges that support a sustainable planet, healing environments and healthy indoor spaces are the life-blood of our work.
+While healthcare projects, especially in-patient hospitals, are energy-, water-, and material-intensive, UF Health's Heart, Vascular, and Neuromedicine Hospital demonstrates the value of sustainable strategy development for clients and design teams who are able to embrace the challenge.
+At Affiliated Engineers, rising to meet challenges that support a sustainable planet, healing environments, and healthy indoor spaces are the life-blood of our work.